 While this isn’t something that would make my “regular purchase” list, they are definitely a must try if you like shortbread style cookies.

 They are very fresh and buttery, flavorful, and not overly sweet.
 If you like Walker’s shortbread, you will like these.
 While the cookie is dotted with poppyseeds, they don’t add a noticeable texture or flavor (like they do in lemon poppyseed muffins).
 They really appear to be there mostly to add character to the appearance of the cookie.
 The berries, however, do at a texture.
 The little biscuits are studded with dried chewy berries.
 They are a really nice and different little treat for tea time.
-These score a “pretty wonderful” on our weird or wonderful bar.
+These aren’t outstanding, but fall into the mildly wonderful category.